Torrens East Copper Project

 The state government recently invested $660 million dollars redeveloping the Port Pirie base metals smelter, transforming the facility into an advanced polymetallic processing and recovery facility.
 Significant quantities of refined lead, zinc and silver are exported from the Port Pirie mineral processing facility.

-Arden and Bonaventura are located in the Adelaide Geosyncline, a major rift complex that formed during the break-up of the supercontinent Rodinia.
+Arden and Bonaventura Projects are located in the Adelaide Geosyncline, a major rift complex that formed during the break-up of the supercontinent Rodinia.
 Both projects contain significant areas of Cambrian-aged sedimentary units, which are the host units of all known Sedex-style mineralisation, which can be highly-prospective for base-metal deposits.

-Bonaventura also covers a major regional fault the Cygnet – Snelling Fault which hosts the potential for high-grade gold and base-metal mineralisation.
+Bonaventura covers a major regional fault (Cygnet – Snelling Fault) which hosts the potential for gold and base-metal mineralisation.

 The Torrens East Copper Project lies within the Olympic Dam copper-gold province of the Eastern Gawler Craton of central South Australia.
 The project is located within the Torrens IOCG Hinge Zone, which is defined by the distribution of known early-Mesoproterozoic mineralisation and alteration, with the structural framework playing an important role in the formation of large IOCG systems.

 The province is host to several world-class IOCG deposits including Olympic Dam and Carrapateena.
 The Olympic Dam deposit is currently the world’s fourth-largest copper resource, the fifth-largest gold resource and boasts the world’s largest uranium resource.